Commitments And Contingencies

 NOTE I – COMMITMENTS AND CONTINGENCIES

-The Company has other unconditional purchase obligations relating to capital projects and advertising agreements of $5,877 that will be paid in the next year.
+The Company has other unconditional purchase obligations relating to advertising agreements of $10,725 that will be paid in the next year.

 The Company is involved in various lawsuits, claims, and other legal matters from time to time that arise in the ordinary course of conducting business, including matters involving our products, intellectual property, supplier relationships, distributors, competitor relationships, employees and other matters.
 The Company records a liability when a particular contingency is probable and estimable.
-The Company has not accrued for any contingency at December 31, 2016 as the Company does not consider any contingency to be probable nor estimable.
 The Company faces contingencies that are reasonably possible to occur; however, they cannot currently be estimated.
 While complete assurance cannot be given to the outcome of these proceedings, management does not currently believe that any of these matters, individually or in the aggregate, will have a material adverse effect on the Company’s financial condition, liquidity or results of operations.

 NOTE I – COMMITMENTS AND CONTINGENCIES - CONTINUED

-On February 13, 2017, a putative shareholder class action complaint was filed in the United States District Court for the District of Utah, with the plaintiff, April Rumbaugh, alleging that the Company failed to disclose that (i) the Company’s BabyCare subsidiary had engaged in improper reimbursement practices in China, (ii) these practices constituted violations of the FCPA, (iii) as such, the Company’s China revenues were in part the product of unlawful conduct and unlikely to be sustainable, and (iv) the foregoing conduct, when it became known, was likely to subject the Company to significant regulatory scrutiny.
-The lawsuit names as defendants the Company; our former Co-Chief Executive Officer, David A. Wentz; and our Chief Financial Officer, Paul A. Jones.
-On behalf of herself and a putative class of purchasers of USANA stock between March 14, 2014 and February 7, 2017, the plaintiff asserts claims for violation of Sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder.
-The plaintiff seeks, among other things, an award of damages, interest, reasonable attorneys’ fees, expert fees, and other costs.
-The Company believes that the action is without merit, and intend to vigorously defend against all claims asserted.
+On February 13, 2017, a purported shareholder class action lawsuit (Rumbaugh v.
+USANA Health Sciences Inc., et al., Case No. 2:17-cv-00106) was filed in the United States District Court for the District of Utah by April Rumbaugh, a purported shareholder of USANA, alleging that the Company failed to disclose that (i) the Company’s BabyCare subsidiary had engaged in improper reimbursement practices in China, (ii) these practices constituted violations of the FCPA, (iii) as such, the Company’s China revenues were in part the product of unlawful conduct and unlikely to be sustainable, and (iv) the foregoing conduct, when it became known, was likely to subject the Company to significant regulatory scrutiny.
+On behalf of herself and a putative class of purchasers of USANA stock between March 14, 2014 and February 7, 2017, the plaintiff asserted claims for violations of Sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder.
+The plaintiff sought, among other things, an award of damages, interest, reasonable attorneys’ fees, expert fees, and other costs.
+The lawsuit named as defendants the Company; our former Co-Chief Executive Officer, David A. Wentz; and our Chief Leadership Development Officer, Paul A. Jones.
+On June 2, 2017, the court appointed Chi Wah On (another purported stockholder of USANA) as lead plaintiff.
+On August 4, 2017, lead plaintiff filed a consolidated amended complaint seeking similar relief.
+This new complaint asserted additional allegations and added our Chief Executive Officer, Kevin G. Guest, and our Chief Financial Officer, G. Douglas Hekking, as defendants.
+On September 18, 2017, we filed a motion to dismiss the amended complaint, and briefing was completed on November 8, 2017.
+A hearing on the motion to dismiss is currently scheduled for March 21, 2018.
+We believe that the action is without merit, and intend to vigorously defend against all claims asserted.